zachfotis/orderingApp-React/README.md

 The backend is built using Express.js, a Node.js framework for building web applications, and MongoDB, a NoSQL database, is used to store the data.
 Firebase, a platform for developing mobile and web applications, is used for user authentication and login.

-The app's interface allows users to view a list of available restaurants, browse their menus, and place orders for delivery or pickup.
+The app's interface allows users to view a list of available restaurants, browse their menus, and place orders for delivery.
 Users can also view their previous orders and track their current orders in real-time.
 The app also allows users to create an account and save their personal information and preferred delivery addresses for a faster checkout experience.